Constitution Act 1975

 Victoria’s Constitution Act 1975 establishes the Auditor-General as an independent officer of Parliament, and contains provisions on the Auditor-General’s appointment, operational independence and tenure.
 Following amendments passed by the Victorian Parliament in 2003, the government can only change provisions relating to the Auditor-General following a referendum, which protects the independence of the Auditor-General in Victoria.

 The Audit Act 1994 establishes the legislative framework governing the ongoing role and functions of the Auditor-General.
 This Act identifies statutory powers and responsibilities, and authorises the Auditor-General to:

-- conduct annual financial statement audits of public sector agencies
+- conduct efficient and effective financial audits in the Victorian public sector

 - examine the use of public grants received by both private and public sector organisations

 - use the organisational structure and resources of the Victorian Auditor-General’s Office to fulfil legislative functions

 - access new information, documents and attendances, and to enter and inspect premises

 - question the merits of policy objectives of the government

 - provide an absolute assurance of the truth of agency information, or the effectiveness of internal controls